Candidate Members of the VMP/EMP Disk System of the Galaxy from the SkyMapper and SAGES Surveys: Introduction

 \section{Introduction}

-Over the past few decades, large-scale spectroscopic surveys such as the HK Survey \citep{Beers1985, Beers1992}, the Hamburg/ESO Survey \citep{Christlieb2003}, SDSS \citep{York2000}, SEGUE \citep{Yanny2009, Rockosi2022}, RAVE \citep{Steinmetz2006}, LAMOST \citep{Deng2012, Zhao2012}, GALAH \citep{DeSilva2015}, APOGEE \citep{Majewski2017}, the H3 Survey \citep{Conroy2019}, and the $Gaia$ mission \citep{GaiaCollaboration2023b} have changed the paradigm of observational studies by providing detailed chemical and kinematic information for numerous stars in the Milky Way (MW), in particular for the relatively rare very metal-poor (VMP; [Fe/H] $\leq$ --2) and extremely metal-poor (EMP; [Fe/H] $\leq$ --3) stars.
+Over the past few decades, large-scale spectroscopic surveys, such as the HK Survey \citep{Beers1985, Beers1992}, the Hamburg/ESO Survey \citep{Christlieb2003}, the Sloan Digital Sky Survey \citep[SDSS;][]{York2000}, SEGUE \citep{Yanny2009, Rockosi2022}, RAVE \citep{Steinmetz2006}, LAMOST \citep{Deng2012, Zhao2012}, GALAH \citep{DeSilva2015}, APOGEE \citep{Majewski2017}, the H3 Survey \citep{Conroy2019}, the $Gaia$-ESO survey \citep{gilmore2022}, and the $Gaia$ mission \citep{GaiaCollaboration2023b} have changed the paradigm of observational studies by providing detailed chemical and kinematic information for numerous stars in the Milky Way (MW), in particular for the relatively rare very metal-poor (VMP; [Fe/H] $\leq$ --2) and extremely metal-poor (EMP; [Fe/H] $\leq$ --3) stars.

-Whether performed based on spectroscopic follow-up of metal-poor candidates from objective-prism surveys, or broad-band photometric surveys such as SDSS/SEGUE or Pan-STARRS \citep{Chambers2016}, it is challenging to avoid target-selection biases that can confound the interpretation of the relative contributions of stars of different metallicity to the recognized Galactic components.
-In addition, the first step in surveys dedicated to finding low-metallicity stars is often to limit the regions of the sky under consideration to higher Galactic latitude (e.g., $|b| > 30^{\circ}$), precluding identification of substantial numbers of VMP/EMP stars in the disk system of the MW.

-In a series of recent papers, \citet{An2020, An2021a, An2021b} and \citet{An2023} have constructed ``blueprints" of the MW's stellar populations from analysis of the orbital rotation (inferred from proper motions and distance estimates alone) as a function of carefully calibrated photometric-metallicity estimates for stars with available broad-band $ugriz$ from SDSS/SEGUE and other surveys.
+In a series of recent papers, \citet{An2020, An2021a, An2021b} and \citet{An2023} have constructed ``blueprints" of the MW's stellar populations from analyses of the orbital rotation (inferred from proper motions and distance estimates alone) as a function of carefully calibrated photometric-metallicity estimates for stars with available broadband $ugriz$ from SDSS/SEGUE and other surveys.
 This approach has proven quite powerful.
-Among other results, these authors have confirmed the presence of the inner- and outer-halo populations, and demonstrated that the metal-weak thick disk (MWTD) is a separable population from the canonical thick disk (also shown by \citealt{Carollo2019}), and identified other previously known structures.
-In addition, they identified a continuous sequence of stars in the rotational velocity vs. metallicity space that may be associated with a starburst event when the earlier disk system encountered $Gaia$-Sausage-Enceladus (GSE).
+Among other results, these authors not only identified previously known substructures and confirmed the presence of the inner- and outer-halo populations but also demonstrated that the metal weak-thick disk \citep[MWTD;][]{Norris1985,carollo2007,Carollo2010,Beers2014} is a separable population with lower metallicity and rotation that lags the canonical thick disk, as shown in \citet{Carollo2019}.
+In addition, they identified a continuous sequence of stars in the rotational velocity vs. metallicity space that may be associated with a starburst event when the earlier disk system encountered $Gaia$-Sausage-Enceladus \citep[GSE;][]{Belokurov2018,Haywood2018,Helmi2018}.
 Evidence for this starburst event is also reported in \citet{Lee2023}.